 Broadly speaking web hosting falls into two categories, managed or unmanaged.
 It’s quite common for cheaper hosting solutions to be unmanaged, this will leave the majority of the web server management tasks in your hands.
 Such responsibilities might include creating FTP user accounts, applying SSL certificates, adding domains, setting up backups, sorting firewall rules, managing PHP versions and modules, and more.

-You may find with particularly cheap hosting that technical support is limited, or that you are in a low priority group.
-Apart from the frustrations of having to wait longer to get help, this doesn’t bode well for critical issues on websites.
+You may find with particularly cheap hosting that technical support is also limited, or that you are in a low priority group.
+Apart from the frustrations of having to wait longer to get help, this doesn’t bode well for critical issues on websites where time is money.

-In conclusion cheap hosting actually costs you more in the long term
+Think carefully, cheap hosting can cost you more in the long term

-By investing in high quality (not necessarily expensive) web hosting to begin with, you can lay the foundations for hassle free website maintenance.
+By investing in high quality (not necessarily expensive) web hosting from the start, you can lay the foundations for hassle free website maintenance.

 I am planning on writing a follow up article to this, detailing the importance of taking ownership of your hosting.
 And on how to determine what hosting is suitable for your WordPress website.
 So keep an eye out for this soon.
 If you have any questions in the meantime feel free to get in touch.